Bradesco Shares

 Bradesco buyback programs are authorized by the Board of Directors and aim at the acquisition of common shares (ON) and preferred shares (PN).
 The programs are open for up to one year, with the possibility of renewal.
 Shares bought back are held in treasury and may be canceled or sold later, depending on the company’s strategies.
 This type of program usually seeks to optimize capital allocation, contribute to increasing share value, and improve the instruments’ liquidity in the market.

-To access Bradesco’s updated share prices, follow the path: Home > Services > Share Prices and Charts.
-You can track real-time price fluctuations, monitor the performance of common shares (BBDC3) and preferred shares (BBDC4), and access detailed charts for analysis.
+To access the updated share price quotes of Bradesco, follow this path: Banco Bradesco – Investor Relations > Services > Quotes and Charts.
+There, you can track price fluctuations in real time, viewing the performance of common shares (BBDC3) and preferred shares (BBDC4), as well as access detailed charts for analysis.

 - Common Shares (ON): They grant shareholders the right to vote at company meetings, enabling participation in strategic decisions.
 However, they do not have priority in dividend distribution.